exercism/csharp/docs/GENERATORS.md

 An example of this is the [RunLengthEncoding](https://github.com/exercism/csharp/blob/master/generators/Exercises/RunLengthEncoding.cs) test.

-Here the **Assert** is being overridden, as the Assert needs to call additional functions, but only if the property is consistency.
+Here the **Assert** is being overridden, as the Assert needs to call additional functions, but only if the property is `consistency`.
 Otherwise, render the assert as usual.

 ## Updating Existing Files
 It is possible that an existing exercise does not match the canonical data.
 It is OK to update the exercise stub and/or the exercise example to follow the canonical data!
 An example might be that an exercise is named SumOfMultiples, but the SumOfMultiples.cs and Example.cs files both use `Multiples` as the name of the class.